pfdubois/BridgeBidding/source/Slam.rst

 -  After 1N - 2♣ - 2M, 4N is quantitative.
 Responder can instead
    first bid 3W! (the other major) to agree on opener's suit and show extras.
-   Opener will bid a control and then 4N is Ace-asking.
+   Opener will bid a :term:`control` and then 4N is Ace-asking.

 -  After a 1x opener, a direct 4N is plain Blackwood.
 Responder has a self-sufficient trump suit and just needs to ask for aces.